TheBossMagnus/ModpackChangelogger/Project Changelog.md

 * Fixed the handling of packs that don't follow the respective format specs
 * Handle some errors better and more gracefully
 * Fixed many naming inconsistencies arround the project
+* Fixed some console messages with unsual arguments

 ## [1.0.2](https://github.com/TheBossMagnus/modpack-changelogger/releases/tag/1.0.2) - 2025-04-5